Chapter 59: The Role of Observer — Observer and Observed

 Sapir-Whorf for Mathematics: Does mathematical language determine mathematical reality?

-59.20 The Measurement Problem in Mathematical Consciousness
+59.20 The Measurement Problem in Mathematical Observer

 Quantum Analogy: Measuring quantum systems changes them.

-Self-Reference: Consciousness measuring consciousness creates indeterminacy.
+Self-Reference: Observer measuring observer creates indeterminacy.

 Resolution: Accept measurement as participation rather than observation.

-59.21 Consciousness and Mathematical Time
+59.21 Observer and Mathematical Time

 Mathematical Temporality: Mathematics seems timeless, but mathematical discovery occurs in time.